-Patrick and Julia’s son Joseph, born in 1881, became a fireman.
-He led an active life, and found his final resting place in Poughkeepsie NY.
+Patrick and Julia’s son Joseph (pictured), born in 1881, became a fireman.
+He married Jane (Jennie) and led an active life, having two sons himself.

-Their grandson Robert was part of the “greatest generation”, a teacher who served in the U.S. Coast Guard in World War II.
+Joseph and Jane's son Robert (below) was part of the “greatest generation” : a teacher who served in the U.S. Coast Guard in World War II.